 Aware that young people have a longing for harmony, not by holding down one segment of society but by upholding the rights of every human being regardless of what they look like or how they pray, opportunities must be identified for the young to periodically share their hopes for our City and District.

 Governments lay foundations and provide funding but it will be the young who take the dream forward and build the future.
-Becoming an International City of Peace is the right time for Derry-Londonderry to consider finding ways to promote a broader inclusion of young people in the democratic decision-making process to inform and influence key social and political agendas.
+Becoming an International City of Peace is the right time for Derry City and Strabane District to consider finding ways to promote a broader inclusion of young people in the democratic decision-making process to inform and influence key social, economic, environmental and political agendas.

-Derry, officially Londonderry but often called Derry-Londonderry, is the second largest city in Northern Ireland and the fifth largest on the island of Ireland.
+Derry, officially Londonderry but often called Derry-Londonderry, is the second largest city in Northern Ireland and the fourth largest on the island of Ireland.

 Derry-Londonderry is sometimes referred to as the Maiden City by virtue of the fact that it’s walls were never breached, despite being besieged on three separate occasions.
 Regarded as the capital of the North-West Derry-Londonderry straddles the border with the Republic of Ireland.

-Derry-Londonderry is a two-cathedral city centred on a hill on the west bank of the river Foyle with a rich ecclesiastical past going back to Columba, a sixth century saint, who is important to both Catholic and Protestant traditions.
+Derry-Londonderry is a two-cathedral city, built on a hill on the west bank of the river Foyle, with a rich ecclesiastical past going back to Columba, a sixth century saint, important to both Catholics and Protestants.
 The old city is partially contained by well-preserved city walls 1.2 miles in circumference, completed in 1618.
 The Walled City is a special cultural and historic City quarter, featuring a range of period properties, museums and art venues.

 Growth of the modern city dates from the 1850’s, when linen shirt making became important.
 More recently the City & District has repositioned itself as one of the most creative and cultural areas on the island of Ireland having become a strong global competitor in tourism, life sciences, digital and creative industries.